Richard Edmonds

-Richard Charles Edmonds (10 March 1943 – 23 December 2020) was an English politician.
+Richard Charles Edmonds (10 March 1943 – 23 December 2020) was a British far-right politician and activist.
 He was the deputy chairman and national organiser of the British National Party (BNP) and also prominent in the National Front (NF) during two spells of membership.

 Early activities

 Edmonds began his political career in 1972 as a member of the National Front (NF), holding a number of positions during John Tyndall's chairmanship of the party.
 In the October 1974 general election he was NF candidate at Deptford, polling 1,731 votes (4.5%).
 At this time, he was a mathematics teacher at Tulse Hill Comprehensive School.
 In his election address he said, "To young immigrants, Richard Edmonds says that they should study to the best of their abilities, for their duty and future lie in helping their compatriots to build up their own countries."
 He followed Tyndall into the New National Front in 1980 and was appointed head of the youth section, editing Young Nationalist magazine.

 From 1982, Edmonds held senior positions within the newly formed British National Party (BNP), eventually becoming deputy leader and also acting leader for a spell in 1986 while Tyndall was in prison for incitement to racial hatred.
 Edmonds took a role in funding the party, including partially funding the purchase of a new party headquarters and bookshop in Welling.
 Edmonds ran the party's Welling premises, living in the premises, for ten years, from 1989 to 1999.
 In the 1992 election he gained a 3.6% share of the vote in Bethnal Green and Stepney, the party's best showing in that election.